-There are roughly 3,600,000 deafblind people in the world, and probably the main issue they face is loneliness.
-As they are only able to have a conversation with a person physically right beside them who is able to communicate with them, this further limits people with multisensory disabilities to have regular minimum social interaction.
-Another barrier is their ability to interact with technology, the primary way that they exchange information is by the sense of touch, our devices (e.g. radio, television, computers, tablets and smartphones) do not have haptic feedback, and sometimes buying a refreshable braille display is expensive (from $3,500 to $15,000).
+There are roughly 3,600,000 deafblind people in the world, and probably the main issue they face is lack of communication with other people, as they are only able to have a conversation with a person physically right beside them, and knows how to communicate with them.
+This further limits people with multisensory disabilities to have regular minimum social interaction.
+Another barrier is their ability to interact with technology, the primary way that they exchange information is by the sense of touch, our devices (e.g. radio, television, computers, tablets and smartphones) do not have haptic feedback, and buying a refreshable braille display could be very expensive (from $3,500 to $15,000).

 The Tact-Tiles Approach

 What I want to do is to create a API and a scalable hardware platform that can make viable (easy and cheap) the creation of gadgets for people with multiple sensory disabilities, thus, allowing interaction with current devices possible.

 The haptic interaction is made by little pads which are touch sensitive and have a vibration motor for feedback, these pads can be arranged in every possible way, making it possible to create various types of gadgets.
 All the input and output gestures are processed by an easy to use API.

 A Tact-Tiles device can utilize up to 32 pads if the developer chooses to use the Touch-X board.